aditia-prtm/aditia-prtm/README.md

-# 👋 Hi There, I'm Aditia
+# 👋 Hi There, I'm Aditia.